solutiontracker/sector-global-assignment/README.md

 I have just setup docker for this demo, if you need more detail how to setup docker in more detail.
 Go here: [Laradock setup](https://laradock.io/).

 1. If not already done, [install Docker](https://docs.docker.com/get-docker/).
 After docker has been installed.

-2. Go to this location for backend laravel project nginx configuration. laradock/nginx/sites/elogbooks-api.conf
+2. Go to this location for backend laravel project nginx configuration. laradock/nginx/sites/default.conf

     Nginx server configuration for you backend laravel project to run it on local domain name.

-    In my case i have added server_name elogbooks.api.
+    In my case i have added server_name sector-global.api.
 ```
 server {